RAMP-PCAR/ramp-pcar-docs/docs/locale-en.md

 ## Advanced Tools Strings

 As the Advanced Toolbar tools act as plugins, any language displayed on tool interfaces and popups are stored in their own language file.
-The convention for the file name and location is __src\locales\<localeName>\tools\<toolName>.json__.
+The convention for the file name and location is __./src/locales/<localeName>/tools/<toolName>.json__.
 In the tool javascript module, the language files are accessed using the [i18n library](external-libraries-en.html#i18next---i18n-for-javascript)

 [Back To Top](#top)
 {: .text-right}